Underground hangar: Taiwan

 Chiashan Air Force Base, located in Hualien, has an extensive underground hangar system which can accommodate two hundred aircraft.

 Chihhang Air Base in Taitung County can accommodate eighty aircraft in underground hangars.

 Former Yugoslavia

 The "Objekat" series of military installations can be found in secluded but strategically important areas within the former Yugoslavia, and the construction of these military bases were initialized by the SFRJ's defence ministry.

-During the Yugoslav Wars, most of these bases were used by the Serbs in certain operations, but due to extenuating circumstances imposed by the Croat forces, they were destroyed and later rendered useless for military use.
+During the Yugoslav Wars, most of these bases were used by the Serbs in certain operations, but due to circumstances imposed by the Croat forces, they were destroyed and later rendered useless for military use.
 Nowadays, they are popular for urban exploration, however it is risky due to the chances of anti-personnel landmines being located in unexplored areas.
-However, some were spared the destruction due to other circumstances where the Serbs did not control these installations.
-An example of some that are still in use to this day is the D-0 Armijska Ratna Komanda nuclear bunker in Konjic, however the latter was turned into an art complex, but is still owned by the Ministry of Defence of Bosnia and Herzegovina.

-The largest underground hangar complex in former Yugoslavia was at Željava Airport near Bihać, with enough space for 80 MiG-21s.
+Object 505 "Klek" at Željava Airport near Bihać.
+Built in 1958-1968.
+The largest underground hangar complex in former Yugoslavia, with enough space for 80 MiG-21s.
+There was intercept and surveillance radar "Celopek" at nearby mountain Gola Plješevica (1648 m).